 The aim of the extracurricular athletic program at Holy Rosary is to promote teamwork, sportsmanship, enjoyment of sports, physical fitness and knowledge of the rules of the game.
 Holy Rosary encourages participation and attempts to provide each student an opportunity to play.
-The Holy Rosary Booster Club sponsors the school athletic program.
 Some athletic opportunities fall under Holy Rosary School, and some are "cub" and may be organized and facilitated by Memorial High School.